All of your dog’s organs are important … but they’re all connected by your dog’s fascia. This makes the neuro-fascial network vital to his health.

 I believe that the interoceptive sense is also how the body holds emotional pain and distress.
 It shows up in patterns of physical tension that we can see and feel.
 These can last for months, years, or even lifelong without the help of some skilled fascial bodywork.

-What Causes Fascia To Become Disorganized?
+What Causes Fascia Problems?

 Fascia can become restricted, tense, or tight for a whole range of reasons in your dog.
 Let’s review each of these to understand why your dog’s body may go through changes.